khakhalin/notes/papers/Bacciu2019gentlegraph.md

 How to beat graph problems, starting with **variable size**?
 Work locally, from the node level.
 Another benefit is that it turns into something like a convnet, as parameters for learning node properties can be reused across all nodes.
 But even then the combinatorial problem stands, as for a typical (unordered) graph there's no way to allocate "roles" among the nodes in the neighborhood; how to even encode them?
 All functions that deal with with combining info from neighboring nodes should be **permutation invariant** (e.g. mean, sum, product).
 There's a theorem that shows that any possible permutation invariant function can be represented as $Ψ(Z) = ϕ(Σ_z ψ(z))$ where {z} are the neighborhood, and ϕ and ψ are certain continuous functions.

 What about **cycles**?
 It means that a calculation of node states is technically infinite, so in practice it has to be made **iterative**, and it has to **converge**.
-(Or, in some models, instead of an interation, they use layers of a FF network, which is slightly different, but similar in spirit).
+(Or, in some models, instead of an iteration, they use layers of a FF network, which is slightly different technically, but similar in spirit).

 To represent the entire graph (ascend from node-level to graph-level) we need **context diffusion**.
 A combination of **message dispatching** (using the node state and edge info to calculate the influence on nodes nearby) and **state update**.